 - Patients not willing to consent and undergo the specified tests in this study

 - pregnant women and patients with concurrent fecal incontinence

 - History of anorectal surgery or bowel resection.

 - University of California San Diego

 - Ravinder Mittal

-Professor, Medicine.
-Authored (or co-authored) 103 research publications.
+Professor, Medicine, Vc-health Sciences-schools.
+Authored (or co-authored) 109 research publications